Poached Pears in Red Wine and Spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.

 Store poached pears in the refrigerator in the cooking liquid for 5-7 days.

 The best pears to use for poaching are ones that hold their shape.
-Packham or Bosc pears are the varieties I prefer.
+Bartlett or Bosc pears are the varieties I prefer.
 Be sure to purchase firm, not quite ripe pears.
-Fully ripe pears will lose their shape and fall apart.
+Fully ripe, soft pears will lose their shape and fall apart.

 For this poached pear recipe, choose a medium dry red wine.
-Don't buy a sweet wine or your dessert will be too sweet.
+Don’t buy a sweet wine or your dessert will be too sweet.
 Use a wine that is an easy drinking wine.
-This isn't the time to buy the most expensive wine on the shelf however pick a half decent one.
-Because the wine is simmered for so long the alcohol will be burnt off so this recipe is fine to serve to children.
+This isn’t the time to buy the most expensive wine on the shelf however pick a decent one.
+Because the wine is simmered for so long the alcohol content will evaporate.

 How to serve

-This pear dessert is so flavourful that it doesn't need much.
-Simply serve with a scoop of vanilla ice cream or a spoonful of mascarpone for a luscious dessert.
+Red Wine Poached Pears are so flavourful that they don’t need much.
+Serve these red wine pears with a scoop of vanilla ice cream, a spoonful of creamy mascarpone cheese, or whipped cream for a luscious dessert.

-These Poached Pears in Red Wine and Spices are a delicious, fruity dessert that is the perfect ending to any meal.
+These Red Wine Poached Pears are a delicious, fruity dessert that are the perfect ending to any meal.
 I know you will enjoy this recipe.

 Baked Peaches